ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 {: #scalable-webapp-openshift-private-git-repo}
 {: step}

-In this step, you will create a private {{site.data.keyword.cloud_notm}} Git repository and push the starter application code.
+In this step, you will create a private {{site.data.keyword.cloud_notm}} Git repository and push the sample application code.
 You will also learn how to automatically build and redeploy when the app is updated.

    You need to configure an SSH key for the push to be successful,check the instructions under the `Generate an SSH key pair` and `Add an SSH key to your GitLab account` sections of the [documentation here](https://us-south.git.cloud.ibm.com/help/ssh/README)
    {: important}